 Over the past decade, considerable resources have been allocated to explore the use of AI for health (AI4H), which has revealed immense potential.
 Yet, due to the complexity of AI models, it is difficult to understand their strengths, weaknesses, and limitations.
 If technology is poorly designed or underlying training data are biased or incomplete, errors can occur or problematic results can be produced.
 AI technology can only be used with complete confidence if it has been quality controlled through rigorous and standardized evaluation.
 In order to develop a standard assessment framework of AI4H, the ITU has established FG-AI4H in partnership with the WHO.

-Thus far, FG-AI4H has established ten topic groups.
-These are concerned with AI and cardiovascular disease risk prediction, dermatology, falls among the elderly, histopathology, neuro-cognitive diseases, ophthalmology (retinal imaging diagnostics), psychiatry, snakebite and snake identification, AI-based symptom assessment (previously named “symptom checkers”), and tuberculosis.
+Thus far, FG-AI4H has established thirteen topic groups.
+These are concerned with AI and cardiovascular disease risk prediction, child growth monitoring, dermatology, falls among the elderly, histopathology, neuro-cognitive diseases, ophthalmology (retinal imaging diagnostics), psychiatry, radiotherapy, snakebite and snake identification, AI-based symptom assessment (previously named “symptom checkers”), tuberculosis, and volumetric chest computed tomography.

 Each topic group agrees upon representative benchmarking tasks in a pragmatic, best-practice approach, which can later be scaled and expanded to similar tasks.
 Every benchmarking task should address a health problem of relevance (e.g. impacting a large and diverse part of the global population or health challenge to treat) and be suitable for AI technology to provide a tangible improvement relative to current practice (e.g. better care, results, and/or cost/time effectiveness).